Queen's Medical Centre

-The Queen's Medical Centre (popularly known as QMC, Queen's Med or Queen's) is a teaching hospital situated in Nottingham, England.
+The Queen's Medical Centre (locally known as QMC, Queen's Med or Queen's) is a teaching hospital situated in Nottingham, England.
 Until February 2012, when it was surpassed by the Royal London Hospital, it was the largest hospital in the United Kingdom, though it remains the largest major trauma centre in England.
 It is managed by Nottingham University Hospitals NHS Trust.

 History

 In 1964 Health Minister Anthony Barber announced in Parliament that Nottingham had been selected for a new teaching hospital and medical school, with 1,200 beds and an annual intake of 100 students.

 Design and construction

 Legal delays with the purchase of the 43-acre site meant that building work did not commence until May 1971.
 The new hospital was designed by the Building Design Partnership, and was built by Taylor Woodrow Construction, at a cost of £25 million, initially for the medical school and for one-third of the hospital.

 It was the first purpose-built teaching hospital in the UK.
 It was officially opened by Queen Elizabeth II on 28 July 1977, and admitted its first patient in 1978.
 Lack of funding became a serious problem after 1979, and slowed the commissioning of later phases of the hospital.
 It was well into the 1980s before the project was completed.